-Greece continues its deepening struggles into a messy, antiquated, and complicated economy.
+Greece continues its deepening struggles into a messy, old-fashioned, and complicated economy.
 There remains a growing cacophony for fiscal reform.
 The resulting frustrations found voice in a soaring chorus of moral indignation and a too hastily constructed populace referendum.
 It served only to delay the inevitable assumption of new debt and hard to keep promises of governmental and economic reform.
 Greece’s looming pain of austerity resulting from economic reconstruction is unavoidable, whether there is a Grexit or not.

 The jaws of the liquidity trap are tightening – with few considerations for those on the receiving end whose lives depend on social contracts.
-Bridge loans from the ECB and IMF will merely be absorbed (once again) into financial systems and its creditors.
+Bridge loans from the ECB and IMF will merely be absorbed (once again) into financial systems and their creditors.
 Capital management continues.

 A Grexit temporary or otherwise has its faults.

 Realities are that even if Greece leaves the EU – a reconstituted sovereign coin would have little or no value.
 This would make the already impossible – more impossible, creating additional unknowable(s).
 A reengineered drachma would have little to no intrinsic value.
 In its latest attempts to monetize, if the ECB follows through purchasing high-risk, high yield bonds, Greece will hold more debt.
 There must be the introduction of a flight to quality coin that is scalable to Greece’s industries.
 A digital currency not burdened by the influence of sovereign politics and/or cross-border regulators.

 Cryptocurrency like Bitcoin maintains a market value based on demand.

 The nominal value of any country’s money mirrors its political system (governing stability) and demand for its goods and services.
 The maturity of both is what keeps macro and microeconomic engines primed and running smoothly, in good times and bad.